 Deposit insurance above EUR 100,000

-Since 1st January 2016, new legislation has enabled the insurance of temporary high balances above EUR 100,000.
-This increased compensation can be granted for deposits of natural persons resulting from specific life events which are:
+Since 1st January 2016, the Czech legislation has enabled the insurance of temporary high balances above EUR 100,000.
+This increased compensation can be granted for deposits of natural persons resulting from the following payment transactions:

 - a) Payment of a purchase price arising from the sale of real estate serving for residential purposes according to the Cadastre of Real Estate, if the petition for the commencement of entry into the cadastre was submitted before the record date;

-- b) Settlement of the common property of spouses in the event of a divorce;
+- b) Payment of settlement of the common property of spouses in the event of a divorce;

-- c) Insurance settlement in the case of injury, illness, invalidity or death;
+- c) Payment of insurance settlement in the case of injury, illness, invalidity or death;

-- e) One-off settlement from supplementary pension insurance with government contribution or supplementary pension savings;
+- e) Payment of one-off settlement from supplementary pension insurance with government contribution or supplementary pension savings;

-- f) Severance pay upon dismissal from employment, where the employee is entitled to severance pay under the Labour Code, severance pay upon termination of employment by agreement, where the employee is entitled to severance pay under the Labour Code, severance pay upon the end of service through decision of the service body, where the state employee is entitled to the severance pay, and severance pay upon the end of service of natural persons in the security forces; where the natural person engaged in the security forces is entitled to severance pay;
+- f) Payment of severance pay upon dismissal from employment, where the employee is entitled to severance pay under the Labour Code, payment of severance pay upon termination of employment by agreement, where the employee is entitled to severance pay under the Labour Code, payment of severance pay upon the end of service through decision of the service body, where the state employee is entitled to the severance pay, and payment of severance pay upon the end of service of natural persons in the security forces; where the natural person engaged in the security forces is entitled to severance pay;

-- g) Insurance settlement for damages arising from criminal acts;
+- g) Payment of insurance settlement for damages arising from criminal acts;

-- h) Compensation for damage caused by a criminal act or the issue of unjust enrichment acquired through a criminal act;
+- h) Payment of compensation for damage caused by a criminal act or the issue of unjust enrichment acquired through a criminal act;

-- i) Compensation for damage caused by a decision on custody, punishment or a protection measure;
+- i) Payment of compensation for damage caused by a decision on custody, punishment or a protection measure;

 - j) Provision of financial aid to victims of crime.

-Is there a time limitation on holding proceeds that are categorised as a temporary high balance?
+Is there a time limitation on holding proceeds that can be eligible for increased compensation?

-Is there a limit to the amount of compensation for temporary high balances?
+Is there a limit to the amount of increased compensation for temporary high balances?

 The increased compensation for temporary high balances is paid out up to the additional EUR 100,000 above the amount calculated as basic compensation (max. equivalent of EUR 100,000 per entitled person per bank), This means that the maximum total amount compensated to one depositor at a single bank may be EUR 200,000.

-Will the Guarantee System automatically contact me if I am eligible for a temporary high balance claim?
+Will the Guarantee System automatically contact me if I am eligible for increased compensation?

 No, the Guarantee System will not automatically contact you.
-If you think you may be eligible to make a temporary high balance claim, you have to apply for it (see the text below).
+If you think you may be eligible to increased compensation, you have to apply for it (see the text below).

-How do I make a claim for a temporary high balance?
-What evidence of a temporary high balance do I need to provide?
+How do I make a claim for increased compensation?
+What evidence do I need to provide?